Currency: GBP

 It is also important to bear in mind that there may have been some significant alterations since your yacht was first commissioned.

-The basic formats for swaged ends are Fixed Eye, Fixed Fork and T-terminal.
+The primary formats for swaged ends are Fixed Eye, Fixed Fork and T-terminal.

 There are additional developments of these three concepts:

-T-terminals are perhaps the trickiest identification recognition issue that you will face and it is also extremely important to get it right, so that your new terminals seat properly in their appropriate mast slot.
+T-terminals are the trickiest identification recognition issue you will face.
+It is also essential to get it right so that your new terminals sit properly in their appropriate mast slot.

 The fittings may look similar, but if they are not specified correctly, they may not fit the slot properly.